jvdevsec/Foundational-C-With-Microsoft/README.md

 the world of console-based programming, where you will gain hands-on experience executing your code and seeing it in action.

-- [-] Install and Configure Visual Studio Code for C# Development
+- [x] Install and Configure Visual Studio Code for C# Development
-- [-] Call Methods From the .NET Class Library Using C#
+- [x] Call Methods From the .NET Class Library Using C#
-- [-] Add Decision Logic to Your Code Using if, else, and else if statements in C#
+- [x] Add Decision Logic to Your Code Using if, else, and else if statements in C#
-- [-] Store and Iterate Through Sequences of Data Using Arrays and the foreach Statement in C#
+- [x] Store and Iterate Through Sequences of Data Using Arrays and the foreach Statement in C#
 - [-] Create Readable Code with Conventions, Whitespace, and Comments in C#
 - [-] Guided Project - Develop foreach and if-elseif-else Structures to Process Array Data in C#